 Is using a VPN with Netflix legal, or will I get banned for using one?

-Using a VPN is legal in most countries, and Netflix doesn’t ban users from using one.
-However, the company’s Terms of Service state that you should primarily access Netflix content within the country you have established your account.
-If you try accessing another Netflix library you'll get an error code and denied access.
-Netflix doesn’t ban user accounts.
-Instead, it goes after the VPN providers and blocks their IP addresses.
+Using a VPN with Netflix is legal in most countries and Netflix usually doesn’t ban users for using one.
+However, the company’s Terms of Service state that you should only stream Netflix content within the country you have established your account.
+To safely watch your local Netflix, find a VPN with servers in your country.

 Can I bypass Netflix VPN blocks with a free VPN?

 It’s very unlikely since most free VPNs have small server networks and don't have obfuscation.
 In addition, they usually have slow speeds and data restrictions (usually only 1 or 2 GB per month), making it impossible to stream Netflix for long.
-A low-cost premium VPN with a money-back guarantee is a more reliable option.
+A premium VPN with a money-back guarantee is a more reliable option.

 On top of this, many free VPNs can be dangerous — some have untrustworthy privacy policies, while others have weak security because they don't have the means to upgrade their software often enough.
-SOme free VPNs also come packaged with malware that can harm your device.
+Some free VPNs also come packaged with malware that can harm your device.

 Can a VPN bypass blocked ports?

-Bypass VPN Blocks in Minutes
+Bypass Netflix VPN Blocks in Minutes

 Rank